 Ratings Can Differ From Source to Source

-Some sites include public opinion as a foundation for rating, which can be a double edge sword.
+Some sites include a public opinion as a foundation for rating, which can be a double edge sword.
 Oddly enough, sometimes trying to get a customer to leave a review when they're 100% satisfied can be like pulling teeth, but an angry customer will leave one before they lay their head down at night and even complain about the oxygen level if they had a coughing fit during their experience!
 Not to mention, reviews can be relative.
-For instance, the person writing a review about a cheap hotel could actually be the CEO of a company who owns his own private jet and used to butler service and gold plated toilet seats while someone else may write a very pleasant review never once mentioning the word cheap.
+For instance, the person writing a review about a cheap hotel could actually be the CEO of a company who owns his own private jet and is used to butler service and gold-plated toilet seats while someone else may write a very pleasant review never once mentioning the word cheap.

 5 Things Tips Help You Choose

 Start traveling more.
 You can skip over a few categories by simply assessing yourself.
 There’s no use paying for a five-star fitness resort if you prefer hiking down the hills and enjoying the fresh air.
 Likewise, if you're the type of person who vacations to reward themselves with the upper lap of luxury, butler service, pristine living conditions, gourmet meals, lavish rooms, the finest wines... and the thread count of your sheets really make a difference to you - a two star resort offering minimal accommodations is out of the question.

 Begin by evaluating your budget.
 The goal is to get the most value for the price you're willing to pay. regardless of the hotel or class rating.

 Next, filter your search amenities.
 Make sure you are seeking amenities you genuinely need, and while doing that, take note of the hotel chains and the vibes they deliver; rating systems alone do not account for the courtesy or friendliness of the staff.